-When a matriculated full-time MS in CS student is employed full time, or when he or she cannot maintain the full-time student status for two consecutive semesters (summer semesters are not included), he or she should transfer from the full-time program to the part-time program.
+When a matriculated full-time MS in Computer Science student is employed full time, or when they cannot maintain the full-time student status for two consecutive semesters (summer semesters are not included), the student should transfer from the full-time program to the part-time program.

-All graduate-level credits earned in the full-time MS in CS program can be transferred to the part-time program.
-The student must fill out a Program Transfer Request Form, obtain approval from his or her academic advisor, and submit the completed form to the Office of Admissions in order to transfer from the full-time to the part-time program.
-Once granted, he or she will be automatically withdrawn from the full-time program.
+All graduate-level credits earned in the full-time MS in Computer Science program can be transferred to the part-time program.
+The student must fill out a Program Transfer Request form, obtain approval from his or her academic advisor, and submit the completed form to the Office of Admissions in order to transfer from the full-time to the part-time program.
+Once granted, the student will be automatically withdrawn from the full-time program.